Samvit-Kini/Samvit_BSE_Portfolio/index.md

 3. I learned how to use the Picam, and softwares like OpenCv to complete tasks like ball detection.
 4. I also learned about ultrasonic sensors which I use in modification 1.
 I learned how to connect the ultrasonic sensor to breadboards which is used to organize circuts.
 5. At Bluestamp, I learned how to find code, how to connect them to physical components, and how to make a lot of components work together to acomplish a task.

+## Next Steps
+My next steps would be to add a modification to my ball_tracking robot.
+This modification would be obstacle avoiding code.
+I will plan to use ultrasonic sensors to achieve this goal, by finding out the distance between any obstacle from the robot.
+One challenge I may face would be confusing the ball as an obstacle.
+After BlueStamp Engineering I plan to join the robotics team, and hope to learn more, and gain more experience for all kinds of apsects of engineering.

 # Second Milestone
 ## Summary